monica-ayala/AudioGeneration/README.md

 **Use:**

-This dataset can work for **Music Generation** projects using machine learning models such as CNNs, LSTMs or GANs.
+This dataset can work for **Music Generation** projects using machine learning models such as VAEs, LSTMs or GANs.
 For the purpose of such a project, *the data does not have to be divided into test and train data*, all of the data will be used for training and hyperparameter adjustments will be done after qualitative (or even quantitative) analysis of the generated music.

+More precisely, I will be working with a **Variational Autoencoder Model** that intakes spectogram data of the audio files and outputs reconstructed spectogram data.
+After training such model I will use the *decoder* to generate new spectogram data from samples of the ```prior``` distribution.
+I will then transform the spectogram into an audio format such as wav or mp3.

 **About the format:**